Currently, one of the major challenges in running our business is the ability to recruit and retain people for our business operations and growth.

 This shows that they are prepared to do what needs to be done to get where they want to go.
-They are not above rolling up their selves to achieve the end result – just because they are at university.
+They are not above rolling up their selves to achieve the result – just because they are at university.

-As with any commercial decision my advice is that it is always important to accurately assess the financial implications of your options.
-This assessment obviously extends beyond just direct costs involved and should include putting a value on all resources required and the likely benefits i.e. your cost savings and/or any additional income.
-With this information you should then complete a cost vs benefit analysis of your options, including the option of doing nothing.
-When it comes to bringing in overseas labour your costs of bringing staff in are important but so are things like the time and effort required to recruit and train, efficiency of output and additional revenue and profit that can be earned.
+As with any commercial decision, my advice is that it is always important to accurately assess the financial implications of your options.
+This assessment extends beyond just direct costs involved and should include putting a value on all resources required and the likely benefits i.e. your cost savings and/or any additional income.
+With this information, you should then complete a cost vs benefit analysis of your options, including the option of doing nothing.
+When it comes to bringing in overseas labour your costs of bringing staff in are important but so are things like the time and effort required to recruit and train, the efficiency of output and additional revenue and profit that can be earned.

 This analysis will help you to put an economic value on your options which, as part of an assessment of strategic fit, goes a long way to determining if and how you proceed.